 What Is Geofencing Marketing?

-Geofencing marketing is a method of digital marketing that focuses on specific locations.
+Geofencing marketing is specific location-based ads that allow marketing experts to target their advertising and content delivery based on the targeted area.
 A “geofence” is the physical boundaries of a target location.
 It could be a specific city, a zip code, a county, or a mileage range around a physical store location.
 It is also possible to configure multiple geofenced marketing channels for businesses with multiple locations.
+Before you approach the top digital marketing agencies to enlist their services for Geo-fence marketing, it is essential for you to further familiarize yourself with the ins and outs of this form of marketing.
+Let’s dive in!

 In a geofencing marketing strategy,